limengbeta888/GitHubRepoExplorer/README.md

 - Complete bookmarking flow (Add -> Verify -> Remove).
 - Infinite scroll triggering and pagination verification.
 - Grouping logic and collapsible header interaction.

 ---

+## Known Limitations

+### GitHub API Rate Limiting

+The GitHub public API is unauthenticated and subject to a **60 requests/hour** limit.
+Since fetching detail for each repository (stars, forks, language, etc.) requires a separate API call per repository, fetching detail for a full page of 100 repositories would immediately exhaust the entire hourly limit.

+Currently, the app fetches details lazily when a user navigates to a repository's detail screen, or for the visible set when grouping by Stars/Language is active.

+---

+## Future Improvements

+**1. Lazy Detail Fetching for Visible Rows Only**
+To optimise quota usage, a planned improvement is to fetch details only for rows currently visible on screen.
+This would use `onAppear`/`onDisappear` combined with a debounce mechanism to ensure only repositories the user actually pauses on consume the rate limit.

+**2. GitHub Authentication**
+Adding support for GitHub Personal Access Tokens (PAT) would raise the rate limit from 60 to 5,000 requests/hour.
+This would make background pre-fetching for the entire list viable and improve the overall "out-of-the-box" experience.

+**3. Background Sync for Bookmarks**
+A planned enhancement is to automatically pre-fetch and store the full `RepositoryDetail` for any bookmarked repository in the background.
+This would ensure that even if a repository was bookmarked while the details were unknown, the app will eventually make them available for offline viewing.

+**4. Contacts-style Index Bar**
+The current grouped list becomes hard to navigate when many sections are present.
+An alphabetical index bar on the right edge (similar to the iOS Contacts app) would allow users to jump directly to specific sections.

+**5. Adaptive iPad Layouts**
+Implementing **`NavigationSplitView`** to make better use of iPad screen real estate.
+This would allow the repository list to stay visible in a primary column while the detail view updates in the secondary area.

+**6. Dependency Injection with Swinject**
+While the current hand-rolled `DependencyContainer` works well, migrating to [Swinject](https://github.com/Swinject/Swinject) would provide better scope management (singleton, transient, graph) and clearer assembly-based registration as the app scales.

+---